Cellebrite sees sales boost from smartphone remote repair tool

 "Cellphones are becoming a more critical part of our life," he said, noting consumers are becoming more dependent on their smartphone, which in turn have become more complex.

-Other companies offer solutions to remotely fix smartphones, but Lehr said Cellebrite is unique in that it is cloud based and covers call centers, end users and repair labs.
+Other companies offer solutions to remotely fix smartphones, but Lehr said Cellebrite is unique in that it is cloud based and covers call centres, end users and repair labs.

 Many common problems, like batteries that drain too fast, sluggish response and poor audio or video quality, can be caused by poorly written applications or a mismatch of hardware and software.